 Mechanicsburg is situated about midway between Harrisburg and Carlisle.
 Due to this location, it was a reasonable place to build an inn and tavern which resulted in the beginning of the town.

 In October 1866, A. K. Rheem, the publisher of the Carlisle Herald, visited Mechanicsburg to look at improvements in the town.
-He wrote the following article about his visit:
+He wrote the following article about his visit: “The most important and noticeable new buildings are the Market House and the Merchant's Hotel.
+The former is a splendid brick edifice beautifully built and running through the entire depth of a square.

 The township of Middlesex lies along the northerly half of the west side of the Stony (“Stoney”) Ridge, a geological trap dike (older than the North or South mountains) which formed the original boundary between the west and east divisions of Pennsborough Township (established in 1735) as early a